xformerfhs/filesigner/README.md

 ## Introduction

-We create artifacts and store them in different systems.
+When one uses artifacts, one needs a method to check whether these artifacts are the ones that the creator created.
-Currently there is no way to check if anything has been changed in the stored artifacts.
+Currently there is no way to check if artifacts have been manipulated.
 There are several ways to perform such a check:

 - Use of hash values